max-kay/speckmeter/notes.md

 tracable lines over time

 shoud I use intersection instead of projection to get the regression points on the regression line.

+## Optimizations

+image only borrowed

+seperate stream for calculating the spectrum